 Look at the most important attributes of the online shopping experience according to shoppers in the United States:

-They are most important, but by no means all the customers’ requirements websites have to meet to get the status of a reliable e-store.
+They are most important, but by no means do all the customers’ requirements websites have to meet to get the status of a reliable e-store.

 It’s almost impossible to implement all these steps simultaneously.
 Thus, there is a list of things Steve will have to improve in the near future.

-Have a reward system for your store has always ensured my employer or clients’ loyalty to the marketplace.
+Having a reward system for your store has always ensured my employer or clients’ loyalty to the marketplace.
 Knowing that the essential shopping mall of your product is doing what it can to recognize and help facilitate your success is a true asset.